Environmental Resilience

 In Progress

-• Community clean-up events and resource fairs held at seven mobile home parks, removing more than 170,000 lbs of trash in 2023.
+• Holding clean-up events and resource fairs at mobile home parks.
+Clean-up events in 2023 resulted in the removal of more than 170,000 lbs of trash.

-• Mini-grants provided for new roofs, windows, skirting repair, fence repair and deck/porch repair for 27 homes in 2023.
+• Mini-grants provided funding for new roofs, windows, skirting repair, fence repair and deck/porch repair (27 mobile homes in 2023).

 Completed Projects